SV Stripfing: History

 In the 2015–16 season, however, they were able to become champions with a five-point lead over pursuers ASK-BSC Bruck/Leitha and thus enter the Landesliga.
 In their first season in the fourth-highest division, they finished fifth in the table, but they had nothing to do with promotion, 20 points behind champions Bruck/Leitha.
 However, they won the Lower Austrian Cup that season after winning the final against ASK Ybbs and were thus represented in the ÖFB-Cup for the first time in the 2017/18 season.
 There they were eliminated in the first round by the second division club SC Austria Lustenau.
 In the league, they narrowly missed out on the championship title in the 2017–18 season: tied on points with SV Leobendorf, the goal difference decided in favor of Leobendorf.

 Promotion to the Regionalliga Ost

 In the 2018–19 season, the Marchfelder secured the championship title in the Landesliga under coach Erwin Cseh with only two defeats with a lead of 13 points over Kremser SC.
 They were promoted to the Regionalliga Ost.

 After Stripfing needed a second team for the regional league, a syndicate was formed with FC Angern, which takes part in the championship in the 1st class north (7th level).

-On May 12, 2023, the first championship title in the regional league was decided with a win over the second-placed TWL Elektra in Draßburg.
+On 12 May 2023, the first championship title in the regional league was decided with a win over the second-placed TWL Elektra in Draßburg.
 SV Stripfing has received a license for the Austrian Football Second League and will play in the Austrian second tier in 2023-24 for the first time in the club's history.

-Colour and badge

-The team colour is Blue and Yellow.
+2. Liga and insolvency

+Stripfing fell into financial difficulty during the 2025–26 season after insolvency proceedings were opened against their principal backer Erich Kirisits in July 2025.
+Most of the squad terminated their contracts over unpaid wages at the end of October 2025, leaving the club unable to field a side for its fixture at SKU Amstetten on 7 November.
+The Landesgericht Korneuburg opened bankruptcy proceedings on 10 November 2025 on the application of a creditor, with thirty creditors claiming a total of €565,000.
+Two days later the club returned the licence it had been granted for the season and left the 2.
+Liga with immediate effect, and all thirteen matches it had played were annulled.

+At the first creditors' meeting on 3 December 2025 the club put forward a restructuring plan, stating that it would close its professional operation and continue at amateur level, with its youth teams and a youth academy run jointly with SC Wiener Neustadt remaining in place.
+Creditors accepted the plan on 27 May 2026, under which 20% of the recognised claims are to be paid in four instalments over two years.
+The club made no application for readmission to the Lower Austrian league system and was left out of the divisional allocation published for the 2026–27 season.